Crystalline color superconductors: The three-flavor inhomogeneous phases

-However, as discussed in the previous chapter, the fact that a phase is energetically favored with respect to other phases is not a sufficient condition to ensure its stability.
+However, as discussed in the two-flavor case, the fact that a phase is energetically favored with respect to other phases is not a sufficient condition to ensuring its stability.
 Indeed, the analysis of fluctuations around the mean field solutions may reveal that the phase does not correspond to a minimum of the free energy.
-As in the case of the g2SC phase, the gCFL phase is indeed chromo-magnetically unstable, because four of the eight Meissner masses of gluons become imaginary when gapless modes appear \cite{Casalbuoni:2004tb,Fukushima:2005cm}.
+As in the case of the g2SC phase, the gCFL phase is indeed chromomagnetically unstable, because four of the eight Meissner masses of gluons become imaginary when gapless modes appear \cite{Casalbuoni:2004tb,Fukushima:2005cm}.
 Further increasing the mismatch among the Fermi surfaces, the masses of the remaining four gluons become imaginary, as well.
-The effects of temperature on the Meissner masses in the gCFL phase has been studied in \textcite{Fukushima:2005cm}, where it is found that for sufficiently high temperatures (of about $10$ MeV for the parameter choice of \textcite{Fukushima:2005cm}), the gCFL phase becomes stable.
-However, such a temperature is much larger than the typical temperature of compact stars and therefore cannot be used as an argument in favor of the gCFL phase in these systems.
-Also in this case the instability can be associated to the tendency of the system to develop supercurrents, that is to realize a FF-like state.
-Then, one generalizes the FF state to more complicated structures trying to single out the correct ground state among various crystalline phases.
-We shall investigate various crystalline structures in the following sections.
+The effects of temperature on the Meissner masses in the gCFL phase has been studied by \textcite{Fukushima:2005cm}, in which it is found that for sufficiently high temperatures (of about $10$ MeV for the parameter choice by \textcite{Fukushima:2005cm}), the gCFL phase becomes stable.
+However, such a temperature is much larger than the typical temperature of compact stars and therefore cannot be used as an argument in favor of the gCFL phase.

+Since the gCFL is chromomagnetically unstable but it is energetically favored with respect to both unpaired quark matter and the two-flavor CSC phases, there must exist a phase with a lower free energy.
+Interestingly, at vanishing temperature the gCFL phase is favored with respect to the other phases even at weak coupling, whereas the g2SC phase is energetically favored with respect to unpaired quark matter and the 2SC phase only in the intermediate coupling regime, see Sec. \ref{sec:g2SC}.

+As discussed in the two-flavor case, the chromomagnetic instability can be associated with the tendency of the system to develop supercurrents, that is to realize a FF-like state.
+Then, as done in the two-flavor case, one can generalize the FF state to more complicated structures trying to single out the favored ground state among various crystalline phases.
+We shall investigate various crystalline patterns in the following sections.